crybx/Grabby/README.md

 2. Click "Start Bulk Grab" from the extension popup
 3. Choose how many chapters to grab
 4. Grabby will automatically navigate and download chapters*

+### Epub Creation
+1. Navigate to any webpage or story you want to convert
+2. Click "Create Epub" from the extension popup
+3. Use the embedded WebToEpub-Codex interface to:
+   - Parse and extract content from 200+ supported websites
+   - Customize metadata, cover images, and formatting
+   - Generate epub files for e-readers
+   - Access enhanced features from the WebToEpub-Codex fork

 *Note: Bulk grabbing and automatic new chapter checking require site-specific configuration.
 (More details below.)
 These features are available for sites with navigation support.
 Single-page grabbing works on any webpage.